fahmifahim/linux-daily/linux-admin-lpic1.md

 ```
 > It is common to use 2> to redirect the nohup errors to a file: nohup script.sh > mynohup.out 2>&1 &

 ### # Process
 #### # Kill Process
 1. kill - terminate a process
-</br>You can control processes by signals.
+</br>You can control processes by using signals.
 Actually pressing Ctrl+c and Ctrl+z is also sending signals.
 Another way for this is using the kill command:
 - kill using job number
 ```bash
 $ jobs